openland/openland-server/packages/openland-mtproto3/vostok/spec.md

 Server always sends updates & responses to the connection from which the last `Pong` came.
 Sessions are stored in server memory for quite time, so client can reconnect to session with no need to setup subscriptions, etc.
 Server can close session at any time.
 Also client should expect that server can forget any incoming/outgoing message at any time.
+Server forgets session it has no connections for 15 minutes.

 ## Initialization process
 First message in connection is always `Initialize` service message.